Buckeye Brief: Long drives the key for Ohio State, Tuf Borland replaces Chris Worley and more

 “I did see the replay.
 I don’t necessarily think it was holding.
 Might need the NCAA to review that,” Campbell joked.

-Though his run, which have been the longest play of the game by either offense, did not ultimately count, he tallied 26 rushing yards on two carries.
+Despsite his run, which have been the longest play of the game by either offense, not ultimately counting, he tallied 26 rushing yards on two carries.
 Though Campbell was a running back in high school, he said he understands why he isn’t called upon to rush from the backfield more often and will just take his touches where he can get them.

 Back to normal preparation